 Day 1: Broome to Pilbara Region

 Welcome to the pearling town of Broome, where your Western Australian adventure begins.
 Those keen on beach-lazing might like to arrive a few days earlier, as the local beaches are superb.
 Depart Broome and drive along the edge of the Great Sandy Desert, calling in at Eighty Mile Beach for a stroll along the white sand.
-Spend the night on a station in the Pilbara Region.
+Spend the night in the Pilbara Region.
 (L,D)

 Day 2: Karijini National Park